decaffeinate/bulk-decaffeinate/README.md

 ## What it does

-There are currently three commands you can run:
+bulk-decaffeinate supports a number of commands:
 * `check` does a dry run of decaffeinate on the specified files and reports how decaffeinate-ready the set of files is.
 * `view-errors` should be run after `check` reports failures.
 It opens the failed files in the [online decaffeinate repl](http://decaffeinate-project.org/repl/), with one browser tab per failed file.
+Each browser tab loads the online repl page with your source code encoded in the hash fragment of the URL.
+Because it is in the hash fragment and not a regular query param, your code is never sent to the server.
 * `convert` actually converts the files from CofeeScript to JavaScript.
 * `clean` deletes all .original.coffee files in the current directory or any of its subdirectories.